tweakunwanted/OpenXC-Resellers/README.md

 ## How to install

 Use Ubuntu 18.04 with PHP 7.2 and apache.
-Just put the files into `/var/html/www` and put your database settings into `/sys/config.php`
+Just put the files into `/var/html/www` and put your database settings into `/sys/config.php`.

+You have to use the .sql files in /db to create a database for resellers panel and then add it to the `config.php`

 ## Known Issues